Got an interesting example of how would you use Keep? Feel free to submit a new example issue and we’ll credit you when we add it!

 Create an incident only if the customer is on Enterprise tier

-In this example we will utilze:
+In this example we will utilize:

 1. Datadog for monitoring

-2. OpsGenie for incident managment
+2. OpsGenie for incident management

 3. A postgres database that stores the customer tier.